 Your baby's doctor is likely to ask a number of questions, such as:

-- What does your baby's cry sound like?
+- Can you describe a typical crying episode?
+When does it occur?
+How long does it last?
+What does your baby's cry sound like?

 - Does your baby have any problems with eating?